-Saint John is synonymous with the Virgin Islands National Park considering 60% of the island is located within the park.
+St. John, U.S. Virgin Islands is proud to be home to the Virgin Islands National Park with 60% of the island located within the National Park.
 There is so much unspoiled fun to be had.
-Unlike anywhere else you may vacation, here on Saint John you will not be inundated with hotels on the beach with lots of tourist attractions.
-You will be surrounded by the raw beauty of the island taking in the peace and tranquility.
-The beaches are surrounded by coral reefs for your endless exploration.
-Experience the ruins from 18th Century Sugar Plantations.
-Hike til your hearts content and jump in the ocean when you’re finished.
-It’s unlike anywhere else in the world!
+Unlike anywhere else you may vacation, here on St. John you will not be inundated with hotels on the beaches or with lots of tourist attractions.
+You will be surrounded by the raw beauty of the island taking in the peace and tranquility unlike anywhere else in the Caribbean.
+The beaches are surrounded by coral reefs for your endless exploration from snorkeling to scuba diving.
+Experience the historical ruins from 18th Century Sugar Plantations and more.
+Hike til your hearts content on trails for beginners or more experienced hikers, and on some trails you get to jump in the ocean when you’re finished.
+Experience the breathtaking views on mountains overlooking the British Virgin Islands from the North Shore.
+So much adventure to experience in the Virgin Islands National Park!

-You get to drive right up to most beaches, popular or remote, and spend your day soaking up the Caribbean fun in the sun feeling like you actually got away from it all.
-It’s a feeling you take home with you and it’s all because of the island’s dedication to the VI National Park.
-What’s worse, or maybe not, is that when you do get home, you can’t stop thinking about Saint John and the National Park and you just want to go back.
-You’ll be hooked.
-This is why so many visitors make Saint John their destination several times a year because they know they will truly be getting away from the daily grind, and experience the quietude and beauty of island life.
+You get to drive right up to most beaches, popular or remote, and spend your day soaking up the Caribbean fun in the sun.
+Depending upon the beaches location, sometimes you get the whole beach to yourselves!
+It’s a feeling you take home with you and it’s all because of the island’s dedication to the Virgin Islands National Park.
+When you do get home, we are warning you… you won’t be able to stop thinking about St. John and the National Park and you’ll just want to come back.
+You’ll be hooked!
+This is why so many visitors make St. John their destination several times a year because they know they will truly be getting away from it all while experiencing the quietude and beauty of island life on St. John, U.S Virgin Islands.

 The VI National Park provides many services on Saint John.
 There are fees at Trunk Bay in order to enjoy the beach, and for the boating community there are moorings within the bays which cost money in order to use.
 Please click on the link for the Fees & Passes to learn more about rates.